MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/plan-responsive-tabs-for-teams-mobile.md

 ## See also

-These other design and validation guidelines to help depending on the scope of your app:
+The following design and validation guidelines help depending on the scope of your app:

 * [Designing your tab](../../tabs/design/tabs.md)
 * [Designing you bot](../../bots/design/bots.md)